goaop/framework/README.md

 when Doctrine is bootstraped in your project.
 For details how to do that, see [http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html).

-Event listener modify metadata entity definition for generated Go!
-Aop proxies as mapped superclass, that will sort out issues which you may stumble upon.
+Event subscriber will modify metadata entity definition for generated Go!
+Aop proxies as mapped superclass.
+That would sort out issues on which you may stumble upon when weaving Doctrine entities.

 ### 7. Contribution